Michigan: Economy

 Michigan was second in the U.S. in 2004 for new corporate facilities and expansions.
 From 1997 to 2004, Michigan was the only state to top the 10,000 mark for the number of major new developments; however, the effects of the late 2000s recession have slowed the state's economy.
 In 2008, Michigan placed third in a site selection survey among the states for luring new business which measured capital investment and new job creation per one million population.
 In August 2009, Michigan and Detroit's auto industry received $1.36 B in grants from the U.S. Department of Energy for the manufacture of electric vehicle technologies which is expected to generate 6,800 immediate jobs and employ 40,000 in the state by 2020.
 From 2007 to 2009, Michigan ranked 3rd in the U.S. for new corporate facilities and expansions.

 As leading research institutions, the University of Michigan, Michigan State University, and Wayne State University are important partners in the state's economy and its University Research Corridor.
 Michigan's public universities attract more than $1.5 B in research and development grants each year.
 The National Superconducting Cyclotron Laboratory is at Michigan State University.
 Michigan's workforce is well-educated and highly skilled, making it attractive to companies.
 It has the third highest number of engineering graduates nationally.

 Detroit Metropolitan Airport is one of the nation's most recently expanded and modernized airports with six major runways, and large aircraft maintenance facilities capable of servicing and repairing a Boeing 747 and is a major hub for Delta Air Lines.
 Michigan's schools and colleges rank among the nation's best.
 The state has maintained its early commitment to public education.
 The state's infrastructure gives it a competitive edge; Michigan has 38 deep water ports.
 In 2007, Bank of America announced that it would commit $25 billion to community development in Michigan following its acquisition of LaSalle Bank in Troy.

-Michigan led the nation in job creation improvement in 2010.
+Michigan was reported to have led the nation in job creation improvement in 2010 according to the Gallup Job Creation Index.
+A 2015 release of the survey also placed Michigan toward the top of the rankings.

+On December 20, 2019, Governor Gretchen Whitmer signed a package of bills into law effectively legalizing online gambling activities in Michigan, which allowed commercial and tribal casinos to apply for internet gaming licenses.